-The good thing is: keeping a dark root doesn't change the coloring process.
+The good thing is that keeping a dark root doesn't change the coloring process.
 Just carrying down the base color along with the strategic placement of lowlights allows for a natural root and a more graceful grow-out.

 A Golden Lob

-This textured cut by David Lopez is seriously amazing and the hair color looks effortless too.
+This textured cut on Hailey Bieber is seriously amazing, and the hair color looks effortless, too.

 The more texture, the chunkier the lowlights—so as not to lose them within the silhouette.
 You can see that method at work here.

-Britt Robertson has always kept to a darker blonde hue and it's easy to see how the added lowlights help create movement and body to her waves.
+Gigi Hadid usually keeps to a darker blonde hue, and it's easy to see how the added lowlights help create movement and body in her waves.

 For brunettes who want a touch of the blonde lifestyle without potentially damaging processing, a bronde style achieved with highlights and lowlights can be a great choice.